 Focusing on the right phase of Agency action is critical: For technical responsibility determination concerns for small businesses, the Contracting Officer MUST refer the matter for a Certificate of Competency decision.
 However, the important issue for contractors seeking to litigate the matter in a bid protest or appeal, the answer usually lies at the initial evaluation phase.
 Courts generally will not question the agencies decision as to whether there is a true responsibility issue unless there is clear error.

-Basics About 13 CFR 125.5 SBA COC and Government Certificate of Competency Bid Protests
+Basics About 13 CFR 125.5 SBA Certificat of Competency and Government Certificate of Competency Bid Protests

 - SBA has sole legal authority for Certificate of Competency decisions.